 Compiling yourself is easy:

-git clone https://github.com/rfjakob/earlyoom.git
+git clone https://github.com/rfjakob/earlyoom.gitcd earlyoom make

 Optional: Run the integrated self-tests: